Trowers & Hamlins trainee recruitment

 Newly qualified salary £80,000

 The above figures are for London.
 First year trainees outside of London (Birmingham, Manchester and Exeter) receive £31,000, while second years get £33,000 and newly qualified solicitors in the regions are paid £60,000.
-The firm still offers a grant for the Graduate Diploma in Law (GDL) which is reduced to £8,000, and for the Solicitors Qualifying Exams (SQE) which is £9,500, for students in the regions.
+Outside of London, the firm offers a grant of £8,250 for the PGDL, and £10,000 for the Solicitors Qualifying Exams (SQE).

 Hours